Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

  > [Info] The *Accounting* module can neither create a balance sheet nor an annual financial statement.

 The accounting wizard starts automatically when opening the *Accounting* module for the first time.
-You can cancel the accounting wizard and run it at a later point.
+If you cancel the accounting wizard, you have to run it at a later point to use the *Accounting* module.
 In this case, the [START WIZARD] button will be displayed when accessing the *Accounting* module again.
 Click then the [START WIZARD] button.
 The accounting wizard will help you enter all necessary data step by step.

 #### Prerequisites